...

 Return

-Return is the amount of money that you earn or lose from your investment over some time.
+Return is the amount of money you earn or lose from your investment over time.
 Return can be expressed in various ways, such as absolute return (the total amount of money gained or lost), percentage return (the ratio of money gained or lost to the initial investment), annualized return (the average return per year), real return (the return after adjusting for inflation), nominal return (the return before adjusting for inflation), and more.

 You need to understand your return expectations (how much money you want to make) and your return requirements (how much money you need to make) before choosing an investment product or strategy.